sauerbraten/rpncalc/README.md

 	rpncalc <input>

-`<input>` is a line consisting of int literals and operators.
+`<input>` is a string consisting of int literals and operators; divided by spaces.
 Operators currently supported are:

 - `+`
 - `-`